 The attraction-selection-attrition (ASA) model is the most frequently applied theory in attraction research.
 The ASA-model states that different kinds of organizations attract, select, and retain different kinds of people (Holcombe Ehrhart & Ziegert 2005).
 Since attraction is seen as a result of individuals' perception of the correspondence between personality and organization, e g goals, processes, structures and culture, individuals are predicted to experience varying degrees of attraction to different organizations (Schneider & Goldstein 1996).
 ASA describes how an individual with personalities that corresponds with the organization tends to be attracted to it (Attraction).
-Through selection, organizations tend to recruit individuals that are similar to those already employed (Selection).
-Over time, individuals with personality features that do not correspond with the organization or other employees are more likely to exit the organization, voluntary or involuntary (Attrition) (Schneider & Goldstein 1996; Schneider 2001; Slaughter, Stanton, Mohr & Shoel 2005).
+Through selection, organizations tend to recruit individuals with personality features that do not correspond with the organization or other employees are more likely to exit the organization, voluntary or involuntary (Attrition) (Schneider & Goldstein 1996; Schneider 2001; Slaughter, Stanton, Mohr & Shoel 2005).